d3ck-net/do/README.md

 ## Known Issues

-Doesn't currently add macros to command pallete (have to use keybindings).
+You can create macros that call them selves, thus creating infinite loops.
+There is no security checking or any elaborate error feedback, so you can fuck things up badly (the evils of eval).
+With power comes responsebility ;)

 ## Release Notes

 ### 1.0.0

-Initial release of Macros
+Initial release of do

 ### TODO

+- [ ] use for autoruns onDidChangeWorkspaceFolders
+- [ ] remove terminals before create new
-[ ] make all things disposable
+- [ ] make all things disposable
-[ ] documentation
+- [ ] documentation
-[ ] check async seriality
+- [ ] check async seriality
-[ ] pass on results to next func?
+- [ ] pass on results to next func?
-[ ] pass filename to run easily scripts
+- [ ] pass filename to run easily scripts